Admin-coredensity/bn-techpack-automation/assets/data/primary-packages/coding-machine/description.md

 **What is a Coding Machine?**

 Coding machines are designed to print or mark variable data onto packaging materials.
-They are vital in industries where information like lot codes, expiry dates, MRP, and barcodes must be printed for compliance, tracking, or branding purposes.
+They are vital in industries where information like lot codes, expiry dates, MRP, and bar codes must be printed for compliance, tracking, or branding purposes.

 **What Are the Benefits of Coding?**

 **Features & Advantages of Automatic Coding Machines**

 - Rapid, high-resolution printing for batch, expiry, and barcode data.